fischerscode/Roundcube-carddav/doc/ADMIN-SETTINGS.md

 In the password field, the following special values are substituted:

+ - `%P`: Replaced by the roundcube login password of the user.
  - `%p`: Replaced by the roundcube/IMAP password of the user.
  - `%b`: Marker to use bearer authentication.
 If no preset-specific OAUTH configuration is configured, the bearer token acquired by roundcube during login with OAUTH2 (available from roundcube 1.5) is used.
 The username is not used and